 The cuisine of the Terres de l’Ebre region reflects its history and the influences of the cultures have spent time here, of which there are many.
 In short, it demonstrates the richness of the varied and impressive natural environment.

 The region’s cuisine is characterized by this privileged natural setting in all its aspects, from fruit and vegetables, from the allotment to the best seafood and shellfish that the River Ebro Delta has to offer, as well as the highly prized rice, wine and olive oil.
 The sea, the forests of the Els Ports National Park, the market gardens that run along the banks of the River Ebro, the delta plains and the dry lands, each of the region’s areas produce highly acclaimed ingredients, including citrus fruit, soft fruit, vegetables and fish.
 Moreover, many of these products have been awarded Protected Designation of Origin status.
 Desserts also take pride of place on the tables of many villages throughout the Terres de l’Ebre region, the recipes for which have passed down from generation to generation

-As a result, many of the towns and villages in the region hold their own culinary events and festivals dedicated to the most highly prized local produce, whether it be prawns, oysters, artichokes, wild mushrooms, olive oil or lamb.
+As a result, many of the towns and villages in the region hold their own gastronomic days and festivals dedicated to the most highly prized local product, whether it be prawns, oysters, artichokes, wild mushrooms, olive oil or lamb.
 Tortosa embraces all this tradition, enjoying the best on offer from the fishermen, farmers, vineyards and rice paddies, giving visitors the chance to taste the very best of all the culinary delights.